-- a.
+- 21. That the Charity Committee: - a.
 Approves the proposed "Strategic Enabler" direction of travel for the Welsh Ambulance Services NHS Trust Charity - b.
-Approves the establishment and appointment of a Head of Charity at Band 8a and Fundraising Officer at Band 6 (subject to job evaluation) on the basis of an initial two-year fixed term. - c.
-Approves the indicative Head of Charity objectives. - d.
-Approves to fund the new Fundraising Officer post at Band 6 (subject to job evaluation) for a maximum of two years in the first instance.
+Agrees the establishment and appointment of a Head of Charity at Band 8a and Fundraising Officer at Band 6 (subject to job evaluation) on the basis of an initial two-year fixed term. - c.
+Endorses the indicative Head of Charity objectives. - d.
+Agrees to fund the new Fundraising Officer post at Band 6 (subject to job evaluation) for a maximum of two years in the first instance.

-STRATEGIC REVIEW OF THE

-WELSH AMBULANCE SERVICES CHARITY PREPARED BY TARNSIDE CONSULTING
+STRATEGIC REVIEW OF THE WELSH AMBULANCE SERVICES CHARITY PREPARED BY TARNSIDE CONSULTING